mikeslattery/tunic/README.md

 ## Status

-This project is pre-alpha quality.
+This project is a pre-release.
-We do not suggest you use on real hardware; use inside a virtual machine or on a computer you don't care about damaging.
+There is a lot of work left to do in terms of quality and features.

 ### Requirements